-Margaret Menzin, Professor Bruce P. Tis, Associate Professor Nanette Veilleux, Associate Professor
+Nanette Veilleux, Professor, Program Director Margaret Menzin, Professor Bruce P. Tis, Associate Professor Amber Stubbs, Assistant Professor

-Housed in the Department of Mathematics, Statistics and Computer Science the Program in Computer Science and Informatics prepares women for technology-related careers in the global marketplace, for graduate school, and to be knowledgeable, ethical and socially conscious adopters of technology.
+The Program in Computer Science and Informatics offers majors and minors in computer science, information technology, web design and development, health informatics and scientific computation (minor).
+Our program prepares women for technologyrelated careers in the global marketplace, for graduate school, and to be knowledgeable, ethical and socially conscious adopters of technology.
 We also serve the Simmons community by offering service courses to address both the general and specific technology fluency needs of our students.
-We offer majors and minors in computer science, information technology, health informatics, web design and development and scientific computation.
-Our survey/service courses address the technology literacy, fluency, and introductory programming needs of students.
 These courses help the student gain an overview of technology- its use, application, and limitations and can serve as stand-alone courses or as a starting point for more advanced study in one of our four technology areas.
 We often find that students have a latent interest in, and talent for, technology that blossoms in these courses.

-Students may also complete an eight-credit internship where they relate theory learned in class to the actual needs of the workplace.
-Students have completed internships in industry, government, nonprofits, and academic institutions such as Fuji Film Microdisk, Northeastern University, Raytheon, IBM/Lotus, Hyperactive Multimedia, Meditech, TechSoup Global, Screened Images Multimedia, UPS Field Services, Eduventures, Highrock Covenant Church, Windsor School, Partners Healthcare Information Systems and CakeWalk.
-It is very common for our students to be offered permanent jobs upon graduation at the company that sponsored their internship.
+Students may also complete an eightcredit internship where they relate theory learned in class to the actual needs of the workplace.
+Students have completed internships in industry, government, nonprofits, and academic institutions such as Fuji Film Microdisk, Northeastern University, Raytheon, IBM/Lotus, Hyperactive Multimedia, Meditech, TechSoup Global, Screened Images Multimedia, UPS Field Services, Eduventures, Highrock Covenant Church, Windsor School, Partners Healthcare Information Systems, and CakeWalk.
+Students are frequently offered permanent jobs upon graduation at the company that sponsored their internship.
+Our job placement rate upon graduation is very high.

-Students also have the opportunity to complete significant independent study projects under the guidance of a faculty member, as well as participate as a member of a research team on NSF-funded research projects.
+Students opportunity to complete significant independent study projects under the guidance of a faculty member, as well as participate as a member of a research team on NSF-funded research projects.
 While our courses and majors have a strong technology focus, they also stress teamwork, collaboration, communication, and the development of leadership skills.
 All courses include a structured laboratory experience with students often solving problems in groups.
 Our students often double major in areas such as communications, English, education, mathematics, philosophy, Spanish, and management.
-Our alums work for companies developing educational software, medical support, gene research to cure cancers, research to ensure that voting machines can't be hacked, and writing software to help nonprofits survive.
+Our alums work for companies developing educational software, medical support, gene research to cure cancers, research to ensure that voting machines cannot be hacked, and writing software to help nonprofits survive.